HAPS-ITS: Enabling Future ITS Services in Trans-Continental Highways: HAPS-ITS for Enhanced ITS Services in Trans-Continental Highways

 \subsection{HAPS-ITS for Higher Mobility}

-Providing reliable and fast Internet coverage along isolated highway segments has several mobility advantages.
-First, it can increase the visibility and popularity of isolated and unknown tourist sites along highways for potential visitors.
-Thus, the local economy can be positively stimulated, new businesses launched, and the number of citizens permanently living in the area can increase.
+Providing reliable and fast Internet coverage along highways has several mobility advantages.
+First, it increases the visibility and popularity of isolated and unknown tourist sites.
+Thus, local economy is positively stimulated, new businesses launched, and number of citizens permanently living in the area increased.
 In contrast to terrestrial BSs, a HAPS network provides connectivity without affecting the wilderness and beauty of the natural environment.
-This is important since several strict regulations have been put in place to preserve important sites and parks from visual pollution, and this is already the case in Europe \cite{commission2017}.
-Finally, as highway traffic increases, HAPS-ITS processing power can enable the management of traffic congestion through, for instance, live updates of VMS and connected navigation systems.
+This is important since several strict regulations have been put in place to preserve important sites and parks from visual pollution \cite{commission2017}.
+Finally, as highway traffic increases, HAPS-ITS processing power enables efficient traffic management through, for instance, live updates of VMS and CAVs' navigation systems.